 High volume ad targeting platforms like Facebook and Google are not unlike the scheme in Superman 3 when Richard Pryor’s lovable character hack’s his employer’s mainframe to collect the salami-slices of a rounding down routine on everyone’s paycheck.

 - Digital (internet)

-From an ad spend perspective, digital is experiencing warp speed growth over the other mediums, but that’s not the half of it.
-Tech has convinced advertisers to trust them with delivering their ads to the right, best and most important eyeballs.
+Here is the very first digital ad.
+Looking at the timeline, from an ad spend perspective, digital is experiencing warp speed growth over the other mediums, but that’s not the half of it.
+Tech has also convinced advertisers to trust them with delivering their ads to the right, best and most important eyeballs.